Derivatives Settlement Services

 For HKCC, those CPs with intra-day variation adjustment (IDVA) losses are required to settle their obligations by cash in the settlement currency if they have insufficient cash collaterals in their collateral accounts.
 On the other hand, those CPs who entitle to VA gains are credited with the gain amounts.

-As for SEOCH, those CPs with intra-day margin (IDM) shortfalls are required to settle the shortfalls by cash denominated in HKD.
+As for SEOCH, those CPs with intra-day margin (IDM) shortfalls are required to settle the shortfalls by cash in the settlement currency.

-Intraday reports are available via Common Collateral Management System (CCMS) for CPs to check the amounts of intra-day variation adjustment/margin obligations.
+Intraday reports are available via CCMS for CPs to check the amounts of intra-day variation adjustment/margin obligations.
 Intra-day calls should be met by CPs no later than one hour after notification.
-Any failure to meet any issued calls for intra-day variation adjustment/margin may constitute an event of default under the respective Clearing Rules and the CP concerned may be subject to disciplinary actions.

 Settlement of Day End Margin and other Money Obligations